Rocky Mountain Spotted Fever

 What is Rocky Mountain spotted fever?

 Rocky Mountain spotted fever (RMSF) is an infection caused by the bite of an infected tick.
 It affects over 2,000 people a year in the U.S. and usually occurs from April until September.
 But, it can occur anytime during the year where the weather is warm.
-The mid-Atlantic and southeastern states are most affected.
-The disease is spread to humans through a bite from an infected tick.
+It was first recognized in the Rocky Mountain states, but may occur throughout the U.S. Most common areas affected are in the southeastern and south central U.S. The disease is spread to humans through a bite from an infected tick.
 It is not spread from person to person.

 What causes Rocky Mountain spotted fever?